puja664466/SearchEngine/README.md

    * The information that the search engine will utilize to retrieve results is kept and managed by the database.

-**B**.**.
-A web application with a straightforward search bar and search button is part of the frontend design.
+**B.** A web application with a straightforward search bar and search button is part of the frontend design.
 The backend analyzes the search request when users input their queries and click the search button.
 Using a ranking algorithm, it retrieves the top 30 results based on the user's query.
 Users' search histories are also shown, enabling them to maintain a record of their prior searches.

 **C.** The Search Engine will use a client-server architecture, in which requests are sent from the front end (client) to the back end (server), which responds with pertinent information.
 This relationship is analogous to a patron placing an order with a waiter at a restaurant, and the waiter sending the order to the kitchen (backend) for processing.